boneycanute/Handson-backup/Elevation Handson/CSS Handson/INTRO_TO_CSS_PRACTICE_ONE/readme.md

 Follow all the given instructions and pass all the tests to complete this project.

-#### Testcases
+### Testcases

 Below is the list of test cases your code will be tested on:

-1. The `I1` selector should have width with value '500px', height with value '500px' and border with value '1px solid black'
+1. The 'I1' selector should have width with value '500px', height with value '500px' and border with value '1px solid black'
-2. The `I2` selector should have width with value '500px', height with value '500px' and border with value '1px solid black'
+2. The 'I2' selector should have width with value '500px', height with value '500px' and border with value '1px solid black'
-3. The `I3` selector should have width with value '500px', height with value '500px' and border with value '1px solid black'
+3. The 'I3' selector should have width with value '500px', height with value '500px' and border with value '1px solid black'
-4. The `I4` selector should have width with value '500px', height with value '500px' and border with value '1px solid black'
+4. The 'I4' selector should have width with value '500px', height with value '500px' and border with value '1px solid black'
-5. The `a` selector should have text-decoration with value 'none' and background-color with value 'yellow'
+5. The 'a' selector should have text-decoration with value 'none' and background-color with value 'yellow'
-6. The `para` selector should have color with value 'purple' and font-size with value '18px'
+6. The 'para' selector should have color with value 'purple' and font-size with value '18px'